rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 {{% chapter_header "Stay Curious" "stayCurious" %}}

-In the React + Redux ecosystem we have a set of great contributors out there who embrace novel things.
+In the React + Redux ecosystem there is a set of great contributors who embrace novel things.
 Don't be dogmatic about the way you implement something, embrace new ways of doing it!
 There are great articles which describe these novelties.
 Have you ever seen composed components with {{% a_blank "ramda.js" "http://ramdajs.com/" %}} in React and Redux?
 Have a look at {{% a_blank "The elegance of React" "https://medium.com/javascript-inside/the-elegance-of-react-ebc21a2dcd19" %}} by A. Sharif.
 Stay curious!

 {{% chapter_header "Dive into other environments" "diveInto" %}}